davidmdugger/denver-developer-depot/README.md

 Validator is used for server side validation

 # Client Dependencies

 The client runs on port 3000.

 This project uses React for frontend rendering.

-Redux is used to manage state.
+Redux is used to manage global state.

+Axios is used for AJAX requests, and common header injection.

+jwt-decode is used to decode the JSON Web Token on the client to extract the user details.

 # Get it running

 Feel free to clone the project.
 If you do clone the project and want to use mongoDB, you will need to create a config folder and keys file for your database URI and the secret key.
 For example:

 config/keys.js

 module.exports = {
 mongoURI: YOUR_DB_URI,
 secretOrKey: YOUR_SECRET
 };

 Your connection to the server and db are connected via this line in the server.js file: